-Prep 30 minutes, Bakes 20 minutes
+Prep 30 minutes, Bake 20 minutes

-3 1/2 cups all purpose flour
+- 3 1/2 cups all-purpose flour

-1/2 cup of Dixie Crystals sugar
+- 1/2 cup of Dixie Crystals sugar

-3 1/2 teaspoons of baking powder
+- 3 1/2 teaspoons of baking powder

-1/4 teaspoon salt
+- 1/4 teaspoon salt

-8 ounces semi sweet chocolate melted
+- 8 ounces semi-sweet chocolate melted

-1/3 cup of room temperature salted butter
+- 1/3 cup of room temperature salted butter

-1 1/2 cup of half and half
+- 1 1/2 cup of half and half

-1/2 teaspoon vanilla extract
+- 1/2 teaspoon vanilla extract

-1/4 teaspoon almond extract
+- 1/4 teaspoon almond extract

-7 ounce almond paste
+- 7 ounce almond paste

-8 ounces of milk or dark chocolate melted.
+- 8 ounces of milk or dark chocolate melted.

-1 4 ounce package of sliced almonds
+- 1 4 ounce package of sliced almonds

 Preheat oven to 400 degrees F.

 1. In a large bowl combine, flour, sugar, baking powder, and salt.
 Cut in the butter with a pastry knife or large fork.
 Add in melted chocolate and mix.
 Pour half and half in and mix until just blended.
-Do NOT over mix.
-This will make the shortcake hard and brick-like.

 2. Set the dough on a lightly floured or parchment paper covered surface.
-Knead a few time and pat dough out to a 9 x 26 inch rectangle.
+Knead a few times and pat dough out to a 9 x 26 inch rectangle.
 Add more flour if the dough is too sticky.

 3. Roll out the almond paste into a 9 x13 rectangle according to the package instructions.
 Use parchment paper or a flexible cutting board for easy transfer.
-Set the rectangle on one half of the dough.
+Set the rectangle on one-half of the dough.
 Fold the other half of the dough over the almond paste – like a sandwich.
 We had to use some spatulas to help on this step, but there may be an easier way!

 4. Score dough in 1 1/2 inch squares with a sharp knife.
-Bake 20-22 minutes, or until golden brown.
+Bake for 20-22 minutes, or until golden brown.